 5. Pick Your Events Carefully, Plan Your Exit if Needed, and “Bookend” Triggering Situations With Support

 Along with the potential for opting out, comes a little strategy and planning.
-Recovery occurs one moment at a time, and if you structure your time during the holidays, sobriety can feel a lot more manageable.
-Also, including support group meetings or conversations with sponsors that surround these events can help you stay focused and in the mindset that this is also your day, and it cannot be compromised for the sake of others.
+Recovery occurs one moment at a time.
+If you structure your time during the holidays, sobriety can feel a lot more manageable.
+Also, including support group meetings or conversations with sponsors that surround these events can help you stay focused.
+Stay in the mindset that this is also your day, and it cannot be compromised for the sake of others.

 For example, you might choose to go to a family gathering and stay for dinner—AA meeting, dinner, then talk to sponsor.
 Then you only have one or two hours at a time you need to manage.
 By the end of the day, it’s all over, and tomorrow, everything and everyone might be back to normal.